DC801/BM-Badge/SD_Card/MAGE/README.md

 No other actions can be executed by that script until the dialog has finished, so any additional behaviors within a cutscene (for instance) must be done between dialog chunks.
 (If you want someone to turn around during a speech, you must `SHOW_DIALOG` for the script named show_dialog-speech1`, turn them around with `SET_ENTITY_DIRECTION` several times, then `SHOW_DIALOG` for the script named `show_dialog-speech2`, etc.)

-When a dialog is showing, the player can only advance to the next dialog message or choose a [multiple choice]{#multiple-choice-dialogs} option (if given one) — the player cannot hack, interact with another entity, move, etc.
+When a dialog is showing, the player can only advance to the next dialog message or choose a [multiple choice](#multiple-choice-dialogs) option (if given one) — the player cannot hack, interact with another entity, move, etc.

 ### `SLOT_LOAD`
 - `slot` — `0`, `1`, or `2`